preston/fhir-controller/README.md

 This base image, intended to be directly extended with your own data files, provides a simple web UI for bootstrapping a freshly booted FHIR server by:

+1. Presenting your Markdown-formatted instructions or tutorial.
-1. Loading a preset sequence of FHIR bundles to a given FHIR server in sequence.
+1. Loading a preset sequence of FHIR bundles to a given FHIR server in order.
-1. Expunging all records on that FHIR servers, effectively "resetting" the FHIR server to a default state.
-(Requires the FHIR server to support the $expunge operation.
-1. Ordered resource links to guide the user through initial usage.
+1. Providing ordered resource links to guide the user through initial usage.
+1. Deleting of all records en masse, if supported by the server driver.
+Currently this is only supported by the HAPI driver that relies on a HAPI-specific "$expunge" operation.

 The stack controller operates purely in-browser and makes all FHIR API calls via REST.
 There are no other server-side API calls.